Niki Koohpaima

 NK: I studied fashion but was not interested in sewing or pattern making, so I went more into Art and studied

-East Village (New York) at the time and it was not as regimented as it has become today, so there were many
+in the East Village (New York) at the time and it was not as regimented as it has become today, so there were

-artistic people living around me.
-Unfortunately after Mayor Rudy Giuliani moved into office and turned the place into
+many artistic people living around me.
+Unfortunately after Mayor Rudy Giuliani moved into office and turned the

-Disneyland many of us felt that it was time to go .When I started I was working with all the top fashion designers
+place into Disneyland many of us felt that it was time to go .When I started I was working with all the top fashion

-during fashion week and worked with celebs ,such as KELIS, USHER, COURTNEY LOVE, VICTORIA BECKHAM,
+designers during fashion week and worked with celebs ,such as KELIS, USHER, COURTNEY LOVE,

 B: What is the eventual goal for you in your work ?